manticoresoftware/manticoresearch/manual/Node_info_and_management/Table_settings_and_status/SHOW_TABLE_STATUS.md

 * `tid` and `tid_saved`: represent the state of saving the table. `tid` increases with each change (transaction). `tid_saved` shows the max `tid` of the state saved in a RAM chunk in `<table>.ram` file.
 When the numbers differ, some changes exist only in RAM and are also backed by binlog (if enabled).
 Performing `FLUSH TABLE` or scheduling periodic flushing saves these changes.
 After flushing, the binlog is cleared, and `tid_saved` represents the new actual state.
 * `query_time_*`, `exact_query_time_*`: query execution time statistics for the last 1 minute, 5 minutes, 15 minutes, and total since server start; data is encapsulated as a JSON object, including the number of queries and min, max, avg, 95, and 99 percentile values.
 * `found_rows_*`: statistics of rows found by queries; provided for the last 1 minute, 5 minutes, 15 minutes, and total since server start; data is encapsulated as a JSON object, including the number of queries and min, max, avg, 95, and 99 percentile values.
+* `command_*`: counters for the total number of times a specific command has been successfully executed against this table.
+* `search_stats_ms_*`: statistics on the execution time (in milliseconds) for search queries.
+The * indicates the time window (e.g., 1min, 5min, 15min, total).
+These stats are calculated over sliding windows of 1, 5, and 15 minutes, showing average, minimum, maximum, and 95th/99th percentile values for query times.
+* `insert_replace_stats_ms_*`: statistics on the execution time (in milliseconds) for insert and replace queries.
+The * indicates the time window (e.g., 1min, 5min, 15min, total).
+These stats are calculated over sliding windows of 1, 5, and 15 minutes, showing average, minimum, maximum, and 95th/99th percentile values for query times.
+* `update_stats_ms_*`: statistics on the execution time (in milliseconds) for update queries.
+The * indicates the time window (e.g., 1min, 5min, 15min, total).
+These stats are calculated over sliding windows of 1, 5, and 15 minutes, showing average, minimum, maximum, and 95th/99th percentile values for query times.

 <!-- intro -->
 ##### SQL: